 House Officers while engaged in professional activities outside the scope of the House Officer Program are not provided professional liability coverage under LSA-R.S.
 40:1299.39 et seq., unless the professional services are performed at a public charity health care facility.
 A House Officer providing services outside the scope of the House Officer Program shall warrant to University that the House Officer is and will remain insured during the term of any outside professional activities, either (1) insured against claims of professional liability under one or more policies of insurance with indemnity limits of not less than \$500,000 per occurrence and \$1,000,000 in the aggregate annually; or (2) duly qualified and enrolled as a health care provider with the Louisiana Patient's Compensation Fund pursuant to the Louisiana Medical Malpractice Act, LSA-R.S.
-40:1299.41 et seq. or (3) that the House Officer is provide the outside professional services.
+40:1299.41 et seq. or (3) that the House Officer is provided such coverage by the person or entity who has engaged the House Officer to provide the outside professional services.